 - First, budget your time.
 Use your smartphone to schedule your tasks.
 Also, estimate the time each task will take.
-This will save you time in the long run.
+It will save you time in the long run.
 Brainstorm and Include all your routine tasks.
 Include everything like shopping and the cleaning of your living space.
 Balancing your health and wellness is an ongoing task.
 It should include taking good care of yourself.

 - If you don’t have a financial plan or budget, learn about it, and create one.